accujazz/steam-research/readme.md

 The app opens at http://localhost:8501

 ## Usage
-1. Define Your Genre via Steam Tags.
+1. Define your genre via Steam tags.
 2. Go to [SteamDB Tag Explorer](steamdb.info/tags/), select relevant games and copy their App IDs.
 2. Paste App IDs from the previous step into the Data Source sidebar section.
 3. Fetch Data.